duelstock/StockDuel/README.md

 - decisions are made in seconds
 - outcomes are resolved in minutes

-Every round is designed to feel immediate, reactive, and competitive.

 Each round is designed to be fast, reactive, and engaging.